21 Mother’s Day Songs That Will Make Mom Cry

 “I Hope You Dance” — Lee Ann Womack

-With lyrics like, “I hope you still feel small when you stand beside the ocean / Whenever one door closes I hope one more opens,” its easy to see why Lee Ann Womack’s sweeping inspirational ballad makes mothers everywhere teary-eyed.
+With lyrics like, “I hope you still feel small when you stand beside the ocean / Whenever one door closes I hope one more opens,” it’s easy to see why Lee Ann Womack’s sweeping inspirational ballad makes mothers everywhere teary-eyed.
 The track, released in 2000, touches upon nearly every wish a parent has for their child’s future.
 Womack’s heartfelt lyrics paid off in more ways than simply being one of the most beloved Mother’s Day songs, they earned her a Best Female Country Vocal Performance nomination at the 43rd Grammy Awards.
-These 11 quotes about moms will make you want to call yours ASAP.

 For the mom who wants to remember the days when her babies were actually babies, songwriter Radney M. Foster encapsulates the cherished moments of tucking in a young child in the lyrics to “Godspeed (Sweet Dreams).”
 “The rocket racer’s all tuckered out / Superman’s in pajamas on the couch / Goodnight moon, will find the mouse / And I love you,” croons lead singer Natalie Maines in this track featured on the band’s 2003 album Home.
-Don’t miss these lullabies with a modern twist.
+Singer and TV host Nick Lachey also sings his own version of this sweet song.

 “Mom” — Garth Brooks

 Garth Brooks has a lot of hits, but he holds “Mom,” written by Wynn Varble and Don Sampson, near and dear.
+When you hear him describe this beautiful Mother’s Day song, you’ll understand why.
 “It’s a conversation between God and this unborn child, [who is] about ready to go down to earth,” Brooks said during a Good Morning America appearance.
 “And when God describes what a mom is… whew, it kills me.
 It’s a beautiful song; I wish I’d written it… You know I’m a mama’s boy.”

 “Hey Mama” — Kanye West

-Not one to shy away from speaking his mind, Kanye West has a knack for opening up a can of controversy, whether it’s through his music, fashion line, or endless stream of outspoken thoughts.
-“Hey Mama,” written for West’s mother Donda, appeared on his album Late Registration, and will tug at the heartstrings of any hip-hop enthusiast, particularly since her untimely passing in 2007.
+“Hey Mama,” written for Kayne West’s mother Donda, appeared on his album Late Registration and will tug at the heartstrings of any hip-hop enthusiast, particularly since her untimely passing in 2007.
 West has since been known to choke back tears before performing the song live.
-These Mother Day quotes will show mom how much you really care.

 “Mama’s Song” — Carrie Underwood

+Yep, we’re hearing from Carrie Underwood yet again on this list, which we imagine would make her mom very proud.
 The American Idol alum co-wrote this ode to moms everywhere with Kara DioGuardi, Marti Frederiksen, and Luke Laird, even offering her own mother a cameo in the accompanying music video.
 The song touches on a daughter’s praise for the way her mama raised her, offering confidence that her future looks bright as a confident, happily married woman.
-Check out some other ways children have paid homage to their parents in tear-inducing ways.

 “Baby Mine” — Alison Krauss